 We’ve taken care of water lines inside the home and within the walls of the home, but what about those pipes that are exposed to the outdoor elements?
 Pipes that are located in the attic, crawl spaces, garages and basements, for example, are going to be more exposed and affected by the freezing temperatures.
 It’d be wise to properly insulate these lines, at least the ones you have access to.
-Properly insulating these exposed lines, along with the tips we’ve already covered, should help prevent any freezing.
+Properly insulating these exposed lines, along with the tips we’ve already covered, should help prevent any pipes from freezing.

 The most common types of pipe insulation products are pipes sleeves, fiberglass pipe wrap, and electrical heat tape.

 If the house is going to be vacant for a decent amount of time, we’d recommend unplugging all electrical appliances and products.
 This includes TVs, computers, microwaves, lamps, etc. This will decrease the chance for a random fire due to electrical causes such as a faulty switch or a menacing rodent.

 6) Turn Off and Drain Water Heater – Maybe